How to Paint Countertops & What You NEED to Know First

 It's no secret that I wasn't a fan of our kitchen when we moved into this house a couple of years ago.
 We tackled a very budget-friendly kitchen makeover that included painting our kitchen cabinets and painting our tile backsplash.
 And it looked 1000% more like our style when we finished!

 But the brown, speckled granite countertops remained and they were dragging down the whole look of our kitchen.
 We didn't like the color or the pattern.
-But replacing the countertops was not even remotely in our budget.
+But replacing the countertops was not even remotely in our budget at the time.
 So I started looking for affordable DIY countertop options.
 And I quickly decided I wanted to use countertop paint to mimic the look of marble countertops.

 We successfully used a countertop paint kit to get the EXACT look we wanted.
 I love how our kitchen counters turned out so much that I have since used the same method to paint the countertops in both of our daughter's bathrooms and our colorful, modern laundry room.